White supremacist rallies in Va. lead to violence

 White nationalists clash with counter-protesters in Charlottesville, Virginia, August 12, 2017.

-A planned rally by white supremacists, advertised as "Unite the Right," devolved into violent clashes that left several injured and prompted Virginia Governor Terry McAuliffe to declare a state of emergency.
+A planned rally by white supremacists, advertised as "Unite the Right," devolved into violent clashes that left at least one dead and about three dozen injured, and prompted Virginia Governor Terry McAuliffe to declare a state of emergency.

 Credit: Joshua Roberts / Reuters